Revision Surgery after Hip or Knee Replacement

 Hundreds of thousands of hip and knee replacement surgeries are performed in the United States each year, and they are highly successful in eliminating pain, restoring mobility and improving quality of life.

-"Joint replacement, in which an orthopedic surgeon replaces the arthritic areas of a joint with a hip or knee implant, has been life-changing for people who are freed from constant pain," says Dr. Geoffrey Westrich, a professor of Clinical Orthopedic Surgery and Director of Research in the Adult Reconstruction and Joint Replacement Service at Hospital for Special Surgery.
+"Joint replacement, in which an orthopedic surgeon replaces the arthritic areas of a joint with a hip or knee implant, has been life-changing for people who are freed from constant pain," says Dr. Geoffrey Westrich, Director of Research Emeritus in the Adult Reconstruction and Joint Replacement Service at Hospital for Special Surgery.

 Over time, the implant may wear out, or another problem may develop that necessitates a "re-do,"—a second surgery in which the existing implant or components are taken out and replaced.
 Dr. Westrich specializes in this surgery, which is called revision joint replacement.
 Revision hip and knee replacements are more complex than the initial operation, and many orthopedic surgeons who perform primary joint replacements will refer their patients to an expert in revision surgery.
 "Because of the complexity of revision hip and knee replacement, a certain amount of skill and experience are required," notes Dr. Westrich, who has had patients referred to him from around the country.